BreweryTeam/Garden/README.md

 # BreweryGarden

-### This addon adds plantable seeds and fruits to BreweryX which can be used in recipes and cauldron ingredients.

-As stated above, this addons adds plants to BreweryX.
-You can get plant seeds by breaking either `short grass` or `tall grass` blocks which are customizable in this addons configuration (<ins>plugins/BreweryX/addons/BreweryGarden/config.yml</ins>).

-You may also get seeds or plants manually via commands using `/breweryx garden give <args>`.

-Plants will grow similarly to normal Minecraft plants or crops.

-Data about plants will be saved directly to your assigned BreweryX DataManager (FlatFile, MongoDB, etc.) and can be accessed across servers if worlds are identical, and you're using an external database such as Mongo or MySQL.
+### Garden adds fruit trees and berry bushes to the game.

+Firstly you need to find some seeds, they can be found in short grass or tall grass.
+To plant the seed, simply place it down on a grass block.

+It takes time for plants to grow, you can see the progress of the plant growth as it grows in stages.
+After a while, the plant will be ready to bear fruits, which you can harvest using shears.

 ![Plants.png](images/Plants.png)

-#### You must be using BreweryX 3.4.5-SNAPSHOT or later to run this addon!
+The plugin has integrations with BreweryX and TheBrewingProject, and is currently mainly meant as an addition to those plugins, but it can still function on its own.